This page explains why some J-1 visa students are in the category of non-degree-seeking.

-Many J-1 students are enrolled at UMass Dartmouth for a formally-approved program of study but are in the non-degree category.
-This means they will not receive a degree and diploma from UMass Dartmouth.
+Many J-1 students are enrolled at UMass Dartmouth for a formally-approved program of study but will not receive a degree and diploma from UMass Dartmouth.

 The ISSC invites J-1 non-degree students to use us as an on-campus resource in addition to your IIE or LASPAU agency.

 - non-degree students receive academic advising from a faculty member